 All these statistics are numbers that can significantly help you decide on how to utilize videos in your marketing campaign.
 With videos’ increasing importance in driving traffic, improving sales, nurturing leads, and more, adding it to your strategy is imperative.

-Salman Aslam is the CMO at Omnicore, a leading Healthcare Digital Advertising & Marketing Agency helping clients across the globe.
+Salman Aslam is the Managing Director at Omnicore, a leading Healthcare Digital Advertising & Marketing Agency helping clients across the globe.
 You can follow him on Twitter for tweets and rants about latest news, tips and advice on digital marketing.